thojmr/PregnancyPlus/README.md

   - Open Timeline with Ctrl+T, search for "Blendshape" and middle click to add.
   - Follow Timeline guides for further info

-## Honey Select 2 and AI Only Features
+## VNGE Integration
-- Studio VNGE integration via blendshapes.
-Here's how to:
+- Studio VNGE integration in HS2 and AI via blendshapes.
+Here's how:
   - Set the P+ character sliders to the desired shape you want (including belly smoothing).
   - Click "Open Blendshapes" button.
 You will see a popup that will show you any existing P+ blendshapes.
 If none are found, then use the "Create New" button.
     - Do not alter the Preg+ blendshapes ending in \[temp\] They are temporary and will not be saved.